rubyreferences/rubyref/_src/content/language/methods/_keyword_vars.md

-It is possible to define keyword argument with name that is not acceptable for variable name, like `class` or `next` (keywords).
+It is possible to define a keyword argument with name that is not acceptable for a variable name, like `class` or `next` (keywords).
 In this case, argument's value can be obtained via [Binding](../builtin/core.md#binding).